 I Just Want to Be Normal: Sasamori admits to Toru that she's a little jealous of his "ability" to see the world as it is, without some kind of filter over it.
 Toru, meanwhile, is quite bitter about being "normal" by the previous generation's standards and not his own.

 Imagine Spot: Hijiri does this quite often (complete with labels).
 Sometimes Kuga, too.

-When Sasamori's costume got stolen during the cultural festival, Hijiri suggested that her costume could have been worn underneath another costume.
-Kuga, overhearing the conversation, rejected the idea because a hakama was too bulky for that to work.
+When Sasamori's costume gets stolen during the cultural festival, Hijiri suggests that her costume could have been worn underneath another costume.
+Kuga, overhearing the conversation, rejects the idea because a hakama is too bulky for that to work.
 Thing is, nobody had mentioned what costume Sasamori's was, allowing Toru to deduce that Kuga was the one who stole the costume.

-Then later Toru himself fell victim to this when trying to get Hoshimiya to leave him alone he tells her that he isn't interested in helping her find a lost thing.
-Then she points out that she never said she was looking for something.
+Toru himself later fell victim to this.
+When trying to get Hoshimiya to leave him alone he tells her that he isn't interested in helping her find a lost thing.
+She points out that she never said she was looking for something.
 Poor guy fell victim to his own Sherlock Scan.